Future Proof Museum is an intensive development programme proven to significantly improve resilience in museums across England.

 Follow-up programme of support:

-Different leaders will have different areas of the programme that they want to focus on and take forwards.
+Different leaders have different areas of the programme that they want to focus on and take forwards.
 We work closely with each leader to craft follow-up support back in their museum.
 This might include mentoring for the CEO, facilitated sessions with the senior management team or trustees, or masterclasses on key topics.

-The next cohort of this programme will start shortly.
 For more information please see the Future Proof website.

 Photo by Eureka!
 The National Children’s Museum